sydnipierce/butler-groupD-project1/README.md

 ## Research Questions to Answer:
 * Did countries with higher pre-pandemic national happiness levels have lower COVID-19 mortality rates in 2020?
-* Which measures of national happiness were most strongly correlated with COVID-19 mortality rates?
+* Which measures of national happiness/quality of life were most strongly correlated with COVID-19 mortality rates?
 * How does healthy life expectancy at birth factor into COVID-19 mortality rates?

 ## Datasets to Be Used: